urschrei/cvmcount/README.md

-# Rust implementation of the CVM counting algorithm
+# A Rust implementation of the CVM Distinct Elements counting algorithm

 This library implements the algorithm described in